Neil Diamond: 1970s

 In mid 1969, Diamond moved to Los Angeles.
 His sound mellowed with such songs as "Sweet Caroline" (1969), "Holly Holy" (1969), "Cracklin' Rosie" (1970) and "Song Sung Blue" (1972), the last two reaching No. 1 on the Hot 100.
 "Sweet Caroline" was Diamond's first major hit after his slump.
 In 2007, Diamond said he had written "Sweet Caroline" for Caroline Kennedy after seeing her on the cover of Life in an equestrian riding outfit, but in 2014 he said in an interview on the Today show that it was written for his then wife, Marcia.
 He could not find a good rhyme with the name "Marcia" and so used the name Caroline.
-It took him just one hour in a Memphis hotel to write and compose it.
+It took him just one hour in a Memphis hotel to write it.
 The 1971 release "I Am...I Said" was a Top 5 hit in both the US and UK and was his most intensely personal effort to date, taking over four months to complete.

 In 1971, Diamond played seven sold-out concerts at the Greek Theater in Los Angeles.
 The outdoor theater, which was noted for showcasing the best of current entertainers, added a stereo sound system for the first time.
 Diamond was also backed by a 35-piece string orchestra and six backing singers.
 After the first night, one leading newspaper called it "the finest concert in Greek Theater history."

 I have a love-hate relationship with songwriting.
 I love it because it's so satisfying...when it works.
 I hate it because it forces you to dig inside yourself.
 It is without question the most difficult thing I do.

 Performing, on the other hand, is the most joyful and happiest thing I do.
 The bigger the audience the more anticipation, the more excitement.